Harris School of Business

-The Harris School of Business (HSB) was a for-profit college with locations in the northeast United States, and was a subsidiary of Trigram Education Partners.
+The Harris School of Business (HSB) was an American for-profit college and business school with locations in the northeast United States.
+It was a subsidiary of Trigram Education Partners.

+HSB was founded in 1965 to provide post-secondary educations in allied health and business management.

 According to the US Department of Education, "HSB’s last day of educational instruction was Oct.
-9, 2020, which serves as its official closure date for purposes of the federal student aid programs."
-Students may apply for a closed school discharge of their federal loans.
-HSB was founded in 1965 to provide post-secondary educations in allied health and business management.
+9, 2020, which serves as its official closure date for purposes of the federal student aid programs.
+At its closure students could apply for a closed school discharge of their federal loans.
 In August 2020, the US Department of Education cut off Title IV funds to the schools.

 History

 The Harris School of Business began as a small employment service founded by Ethel S. Harris.
 When Harris’ husband Dr. Arnold Harris died in 1957, she was left to raise three children on her own.
 As a way to support herself, she opened the employment service in 1959.
 The employment service was started as an agency for the unemployed to get connected with job opportunities.
 By 1965, training programs were introduced thus beginning the Harris School of Business.
 The school first became accredited in 1978.
 The original location in Cherry Hill has expanded to seven campuses in four different states.
 Shortly before Harris’ death, the Camden County Commission on Women honored her as a “Women Who Made a Difference in the Field of Business” in 1993.

 Premier Education Group acquired Harris School of Business in 2003.
 In 2011, Premier Education Group faced allegations of fraudulently misrepresenting school accreditations and certifications, and of unprofessional academic practices.
 A federal lawsuit by seven former employees charges that school officials routinely misled students about their career prospects, and falsified records to enroll them and keep them enrolled, so that they could continue to get government grant and loan dollars.
 In another case brought by former Harris students in New Jersey, the complainants argued that the school "lied about what professional certifications they would qualify for after completing their courses."
 In 2014, a principal owner of Premier, Andrew N. Yao, was convicted of fraud and served time in federal prison.

 From 2008 to 2015, HSB was under investigation by the US Department of Education.
 In 2019, the New Jersey Attorney General stopped Harris School of Business from advertising that its students were eligible to receive state supplemental loans to pay for college.
 In 2020, HSB received more than $1.4 million by the US Department of Education through the CARES Act.